A good sleep is the building block for the day.

 Facts about sleeping

-People spend one-third of their life sleeping, 12–14 h/ day during infancy and 7–8 h/day during adulthood, so this may well be essential to human health and well-being.
+People spend one-third of their life sleeping, 12–14 hour per day during infancy and 7–8 hours per day during adulthood, so sleep is essential to human health and well-being.

 Sleep quality is defined as an individual's self-satisfaction with all aspects of the sleep experience.
 Sleep quality has four attributes: sleep efficiency, sleep latency, sleep duration, and wake after sleep onset.